-Conducted was a prospective study of 19,220 women in the U.S. aged 38.9 years or older who were free of cardiovascular disease, cancer, and diabetes mellitus and had a baseline BMI in the normal range.
+Researchers made a study of 19,220 women in the U.S. aged 38.9 years or older who were free of cardiovascular disease, cancer, and diabetes.
+They also had a baseline BMI in the normal range.
 The researchers found that “Compared with nondrinkers, initially normal-weight women who consumed a light to moderate amount of alcohol gained less weight and had a lower risk of becoming overweight and/or obese during 12.9 years of follow-up.”
 The same was found among subgroups of age, smoking status, physical activity and baseline BMI.11

 Frequent Drinkers Less Likely to Gain Waist Circumference

-A prospective study of 43,543 men and women for an average period of five years examined alcohol consumption and changes in weight circumference.
-Researchers found that drinking frequency was inversely associated with major waist gain; the more frequently men and women drank alcohol, the less likely they were to gain circumference in their waists.12
+A study of 43,543 men and women for an average period of five years examined alcohol consumption and changes in weight circumference.
+Researchers found that drinking frequency was inversely associated with major waist gain.
+That is, the more frequently they drank alcohol, the less likely they were to gain circumference in their waists.12